 Upcoming development includes:

 - Untitled by Ensemble member Rick Cleveland (commission).

 - Untitled by Artistic Affiliate Darren Canady (commission).

 - Joe Hill by Ensemble member Michael Mahler (commission).

-- untitled by Producing Artistic Director Gwendolyn Whiteside (commission).
+- Untitled by Artistic Director Gwendolyn Whiteside (commission).

 - I Promise I Will Find You by Caitlin Parrish & Erica Weiss (commission).

 Numerous workshops of the musical Empire Burlesque by Dan Castellaneta and Deb Lacusta with music by Laura Hall.